-Continuous quality improvement exists to support children in receiving the best possible education and care so that educational and developmental needs of children are met or exceeded.
-Each component of the education and care services regulatory model contributes to continuous quality improvement of an education and care service as well as supporting the safety, health and wellbeing of children when they attend an education and care service.
-See page 25.
+Continuous quality improvement exists to support children in receiving the best possible ECEC so that educational and developmental needs of children are met or exceeded.
+Each component of the regulatory model contributes to continuous quality improvement of an ECEC service as well as supporting the safety, health and wellbeing of children when they attend an ECEC service.
+See page 29.

-Set standards Clear, authoritative standards give certainty about what is expected of education and care services and what they are required to do to comply with the NQF.
-See page 9.
-8 Assessment and rating Assessment and rating of education and care services by authorised officers to determine quality and compliance against the detailed National Quality Standard and National Regulations.
-See page 16.
-Information and resources Information and resources provided to the community, parents/guardians, educators, current and aspiring education and care services, and to other government and law enforcement bodies about the NQF and to assist with compliance with the NQF.
-See page 10. - Monitor compliance Various activities undertaken to detect and assess non- compliance with the NQF - supported through notifications from various members of the community and other government/non-government organisations.
-See page 18.
-Approve and licence Approval processes and assessment allow appropriate individuals and organisations to provide education and care services.
+Set standards

+Clear, authoritative standards give certainty about what is expected of ECEC services and what they are required to do to comply with the NQF and Child Safe Standards.
 See page 12.

-P Investigate Investigation of reported and alleged non-compliance with the NQF.
-See page 20.
-X Tailored support and advice Provision of tailored support and advice to assist and guide approved education and care services to understand and comply with the NQF and to check for and remedy non-compliance.
-See page 14.
-B Enforce compliance Application of proportionate enforcement action, including administrative and statutory sanctions in order to ensure safety, health and wellbeing of children attending education and care services and compliance with the NQF.
+Assessment and rating

+Assessment and rating of ECEC services by authorised officers to determine quality and compliance against the National Quality Standard and National Regulations.
+See page 189.

+Information and resources

+Information and resources provided to the community, parents/guardians, educators, current and aspiring ECEC services, and to other government and law enforcement bodies about the NQF and Child Safe Standards .
+See page 13.

+Monitor compliance

+Various activities undertaken to detect and assess noncompliance with the NQF and Child Safe Standards - supported through notifications from various members of the community and other government/nongovernment organisations.
+See page 21.

+Approve and Licence

+Assessment and approval processes determine which individuals and organisations can provide ECEC services.
+See page 15.

+Investigate

+Investigation of reported and alleged non-compliance with the NQF and/or Child Safe Standards in an ECEC service.
 See page 22.

-SET STANDARDS
+Tailored support and advice

+Provision of tailored support and advice to assist and guide approved ECEC services to understand and comply with the NQF and Child Safe Standards and to check for and remedy non-compliance.
+See page 7.

+Enforce compliance

+Application of proportionate enforcement action, including administrative actions and statutory sanctions in order to ensure safety, health and wellbeing of children attending ECEC services.
+See page 25.

+Set Standards

-Clear and authoritative standards give ECEC services certainty about what is expected of them and what they are required to do to comply with the NQF.
+Clear and authoritative standards give ECEC services certainty about what is expected of them and what they are required to do to comply with the NQF and Child Safe Standards.